-Aging brings changes to your sleep quality & quantity – are you prepared?
+Aging might bring changes to your sleep quality & quantity – are you prepared?

-Growing older is a gift, but it’s hard to look at it that way when you consider the widespread belief that a good night’s sleep is nearly impossible the older we get.
+Growing older is a gift, but it can be hard to look at it that way when you consider the widespread belief that a good night’s sleep is nearly impossible the older we get.
 While the quality and quantity of sleep may shift as we age, the reality is older people sleep just fine – and often better than their younger counterparts.

 The less sunny results say that sleep latency – that’s the time it takes to fall asleep – increases with age.
 One study with adults over the age of 65 saw 36% of women and 13% of men take more than 30 minutes to nod off on a regular basis.
 Both sexes experience more nighttime restlessness as they age, including those midnight trips to the bathroom.
 Still, the bottom line is older adults function better during the day and feel more rested.